Omid Asadi: Autopsy of a Home

 Asadi is an artist whose practice is concerned with the human condition, and in this immersive exhibition he investigates the relationship between migrants and the new places and contexts they find themselves in.
 When people are disconnected from their roots and familiar environment, the experience can create the sense that one’s identity is difficult to define.
 This state of duality is often apparent in the home, where domestic spaces become places where cultures, philosophies, histories and communities are brought together to create a unique and idiosyncratic reality.

 Omid Asadi’s Autopsy of a Home has been commissioned by CFCCA working in partnership with PROFORMA.
-CFCCA and PROFORMA have commissioned Asadi to create Hansel and Gretel, a new performance in response to the exhibition at CFCCA which will form part of LOITER, a one-day Live Contemporary Art walk connecting Manchester with Salford.
+CFCCA and PROFORMA have also commissioned Asadi to create Hansel and Gretel, a new performance in response to the exhibition at CFCCA which formed part of LOITER, a one-day Live Contemporary Art walk connecting Manchester with Salford.
 For more details, read more about Hansel and Gretel here.

 More about PROFORMA: